Thursday, April 30, 2026

 Friday, March 6, 2026

-Determining the orbital period of Jupiter to a high level of accuracy
+Determining the orbital period of outer planets

 The orbits are circular and are in the same plane.